Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

 \beq : \;\; \;\; \eeq borrowing the action on the $a$'s and $b$'s from table \eqref{Td},

 The equivariant degree ${\vec J}({\cal P})$ of any element ${\cal P}$ of the algebra $A$, is a sum of the equivariant degrees of all of its bits.
-In other words, \beq ({\cal P}) = \sum_{\alpha =1}^d {\vec J}(p_\alpha) + \sum_{\textup{blue crossings}} {\vec J}(x), \eeq where $p_{\alpha} \in T^{\zeta}_{i_\alpha} \cap T_{\sigma{( i_\alpha')}}$ are the one dimensional intersection points in \eqref{intp}, so $ {\vec J}(p_\alpha)$ is the equivariant degree of a single blue string in the $d=1$ problem.
+In other words, \beq ({\cal P}) = \sum_{\alpha =1}^d {\vec J}(p_\alpha) + \sum_{\textup{blue crossings}} {\vec J}(x) + \sum_{\textup{dots}} {\vec J}(p), \eeq where $p_{\alpha} \in T^{\zeta}_{i_\alpha} \cap T_{\sigma{( i_\alpha')}}$ are the one dimensional intersection points in \eqref{intpT}, so $ {\vec J}(p_\alpha)$ is the equivariant degree of a single blue string in the $d=1$ problem.
 The second term is the correction coming from crossings of blue strings.
-A single non-degenerate crossing of two strings in ${\cal P}$ corrects the equivariant degree by $\{-1,0\}$.
+A single non-degenerate crossing of two strings in ${\cal P}$ corrects the equivariant degree by $\Delta J^0 =-1$.
 For degenerate crossing strings, one first makes all the intersection points non-degenerate and then counts them.
-We will prove the expressions \eqref{Tdb1} and \eqref{equivda} below, since for this we need to learn how to compute the algebra products.
+Adding a single dot to a strand ads $\Delta J^0=1$.